-- (b) Save for good and sufficient reason the ashes of a cremated body should be interred or deposited, by a minister, in consecrated ground. - 5.
+- (b) Save for good and sufficient reason the ashes of a cremated body should be interred or deposited, by a minister, in consecrated ground or at sea. - 5.
 When a body is to be buried according to the rites of the Church of England in any unconsecrated ground, the officiating minister, on coming to the grave, shall first bless the same. - 6.
-If any doubts shall arise whether any person deceased may be buried according to the rites of the Church of England, the minister shall refer the matter to the Dean, who may consult the Bishop, and obey his order and direction.
+If any doubts shall arise whether any person deceased may be buried according to the rites of the Church of England, the minister shall refer the matter to the Dean as the Bishop's Commissary and obey his order and direction.

-B38 OF THE REGISTRATION OF BAPTISMS.
-CONFIRMATIONS.
-MARRIAGES AND BURIALS
+B39 OF THE REGISTRATION OF BAPTISMS, CONFIRMATIONS, MARRIAGES AND BURIALS

 - 1. In all matters pertaining to the registration of baptisms, marriages, and burials every minister shall observe the law from time to time in force relating thereto. - 2.
-When any person is presented for confirmation, the minister presenting the said person shall record and enter the confirmation in his register book of confirmations, together with any change of name.
+When any person is presented for confirmation, the minister presenting the said person shall record and enter the confirmation in the relevant register book of confirmations, together with any change of name.